heartandhandstraining/heartandhandstraining.github.io/_posts/2020-07-22-Make-Sense-of-the-World.md

 ##### Bible Prophecy

-The meaty prophecies in the Bible still has some unfolding to do.
+The meaty prophecies in the Bible still have some unfolding to do.
 Figurative accounts of the last days can be corroberated throughout the Bible.
 Find out [here](https://www.jw.org/en/library/magazines/watchtower-study-may-2020/) about the Rival Kings in the Time of the End spoken about in Daniel.
 Who or what is the [Wild Beast](https://www.jw.org/en/library/magazines/w20040401/Identifying-the-Wild-Beast-and-Its-Mark/) mentioned in the book of Revelantion?

 ##### The Basics